-The International Student Office offers assistance with making your academic and social experience on campus as rewarding as possible.
+International Student Services offers assistance with making your academic and social experience on campus as rewarding as possible.

 Our club hosts campus events, off-campus trips and provides a great way for students to get to know one another.

-The International Student Club was formed in 2004 to help new international students adjust to the college.
+The International Student Club was formed in 2004 to help new international students adjust to D'Youville.
 Our club promotes diversity and cultural awareness on the D'Youville campus.
-They also help organize the college's annual International Fiesta.
+They also help organize D'Youville's annual International Fiesta.

 Earn extra money with a job on campus.
 International students are eligible for employment on campus up to 20 hours per week.